Natural language processing: Higher-level NLP applications

 Not an NLP task proper but an extension of natural language generation and other NLP tasks is the creation of full-fledged books.
 The first machine-generated book was created by a rule-based system in 1984 (Racter, The policeman's beard is half-constructed).
 The first published work by a neural network was published in 2018, 1 the Road, marketed as a novel, contains sixty million words.
-Both these systems are basically elaborate but non-sensical (semantics-free) language models.
+Both these systems are basically elaborate but nonsensical (semantics-free) language models.
 The first machine-generated science book was published in 2019 (Beta Writer, Lithium-Ion Batteries, Springer, Cham).
 Unlike Racter and 1 the Road, this is grounded on factual knowledge and based on text summarization.